-It is evident from your question that your sister-in-law has been committing domestic violence.
+It is evident from your question that your sister-in-law causes domestic violence.
 According to section 2(q) & 3 of the DV Act, you can file a complaint against her.
 You can file a complaint against any relative of the husband [Sandhya Manoj Wankhede vs Manoj Bhimrao Wankhede (2011) 3 SCC].
-Hence, file a complaint under section 12 of the DV Act against your sister-in-law.
+Hence, your complaint is sustainable under section 12 of the DV Act.

 The complaint will be presented in the court of Judicial Magistrate of the first class.
 If you do not want to file the complaint personally, then you can take the assistance of the protection officer.
 For availing his help, you should contact the Secretary of the legal service authority (LSA) or in-charge of Mahila Thana.
 The government has established an LSA in each district civil court.

-Your sister-in-law did not commit physical or bodily injury.
+She did not commit physical or bodily injury.
 She humiliated and threatened you on several occasions.
 Such humiliation comes within the meaning of verbal and emotional abuse.

 The DV Act regards the insult, humiliation, ridicule, name-calling, repeated threats etc. as verbal and emotional abuse.
 Those abuses do not inflict any visible mark on the body, hence, not necessary to produce documentary proof of verbal and emotional abuses.
 You should state all the incidents and circumstances in the complaint.

-The DV Act provides several relives to the person aggrieved of domestic violence.
+The DV Act provides several relief to the person aggrieved of domestic violence.
 Particularly in your case, you can seek a protection order under section 18 of the DV Act.
 Through this order, the court shall prohibit the respondent from committing, aiding or attempting to commit any domestic violence.

 In addition to it, you can also seek a residence order (section 19) for restraining the respondent from expelling you from the shared household.
 If you think that your husband can retaliate, then you can also seek residence order against him.
 The court may restrain him from dispossessing you from the marital home.